 PRACTICE AREAS:CORPORATE LAW & BUSINESS STRATEGY

-Rodney B. Glassman is an attorney of Beus Gilbert McGroder, a premier boutique law firm concentrating on High Stakes Litigation, Real Estate and Zoning Law, and Plaintiffs Catastrophic Injury & Wrongful Death.
+Rodney Glassman is of counsel with Beus Gilbert McGroder PLLC, a premier boutique law firm concentrating on High Stakes Litigation, Real Estate and Zoning Law, and Plaintiffs Catastrophic Injury & Wrongful Death.
 Mr. Glassman, who joined Beus Gilbert McGroder in 2016, has multiple degrees, including a J.D., PhD., MBA and MPA.
 His practice is focused on driving relevancy, enhancing credibility, and developing substantive relationships for his government, corporate, and non-profit clients.
 His clients have included high profile individuals and organizations including Dr. Michael Crow, President of Arizona State University; U-Haul, Inc.; Mobile Mini Inc.; ISM Raceway (NASCAR); Brewer Companies, Arizona’s largest new-construction plumbing company; Phil Francis, former CEO of PetSmart; John Graham, Sunbelt Holdings, Inc.; John Whiteman, founder of Empire Southwest and the Whiteman Foundation; Central Arizonans for a Sustainable Economy (CASE), which represents over 20,000 working families across Arizona; United Food & Commercial Workers Local 99; and the Arizona Society of Cosmetic Surgeons.

 In 2013, Mr. Glassman was appointed as the Acting Town Manager of Cave Creek, where he oversaw the completion of an independent audit, infrastructure planning for the town’s utilities, and a national search for the community’s new, permanent manager.
 Prior to his service in Cave Creek, Mr. Glassman managed over $150,000,000 in annual sales revenue for Waste Management in Arizona and New Mexico.
 In 2010, Mr. Glassman won a four-way primary to serve as the Democratic nominee for United States Senate.
 Previously, at the age of 29, Mr. Glassman was elected to the Tucson City Council by over 60% of the vote and was the first Democrat in over two decades to be elected by residents of the Ward he represented.